-A Fun Packed Weekend Awaits You
+A Fun-Packed Weekend Awaits You!

 Assemble your crew at Treacys Hotel, Enniscorthy which is perfectly situated in the bustling town of Enniscorthy, providing a hub of activity for those who arrive a little early.
 With 3 different dining options you’ll be spoiled for choice and with three entertainment venues under one roof, you won’t need to leave the hotel to get your fix of dancing and entertainment, between live performances in Temple Bar, a live sax player in DBar and cover bands and DJs in Benedict’s Nightclub – a great way to kick back and let your hair down after the working week.

-Avail of the full Irish breakfast on offer, because it’s time for some group activity and an action filled day.
+Avail of the full Irish breakfast on offer, because it’s time for some group activity and an action-filled day.

 For the Hens – why not encounter living history by enjoying a unique and interactive group experience such as Murder Mysteries at Enniscorthy Castle.
-This real life game of Cluedo gets the imaginations rushing and the craic is nothing short than mighty.
+This real-life game of Cluedo gets the imaginations rushing and the craic is nothing short of mighty.
 Discover the history within the castle walls and rooftop and all participants can also look forward to some wine and nibbles.
 Alternatively opt for a little more opulence with a morning of treatments at the renowned 5-star adult’s only Monart Destination Spa, one of three top spas in the world!

-Foodies can’t miss a whistlestop visit to Bean & Goose Craft Chocolate Workshop, to stock up on some artisanal snacks for the weekends’ activities ahead.
+Foodies can’t miss a whistle-stop visit to Bean & Goose Craft Chocolate Workshop, to stock up on some artisanal snacks for the weekends’ activities ahead.

-After lunch, make your way down to Hook Peninsula, to check-in to Hookless Holiday Homes, a self-catering accommodation village boasting panoramic sea views that’s smack bang in the centre of a host of activities and adventure on Hook Peninsula and perfect for an adventurous group get away, with sea kayaking and kite surfing to name a few activities right on its doorstep.
+After lunch, make your way down to Hook Peninsula, to check in to Hookless Holiday Homes, a self-catering accommodation village boasting panoramic sea views that’s smack bang in the centre of a host of activities and adventure on Hook Peninsula and perfect for an adventurous group getaway, with sea kayaking and kite surfing to name a few activities right on its doorstep.

 There’s no time for a lie-in with another jam-packed day of adventure and sightseeing planned, starting with a visit to Hook Lighthouse which will blow away the cobwebs from the night before!
 Hook Lighthouse on Hook Peninsula truly is one of the greatest experiences of Ireland’s Ancient East.
 Standing for over 800 years at 36m high, this is one of the world’s oldest operating lighthouses and one which retains much of its medieval fabric.
 You can climb the well-worn steps (all 115 of them) to revel in spectacular 360-degree balcony views with miles of sea rolling out before you, soaking up the salty sea spray, or take a guided tour and brush up on some Irish history.

 Duncannon Fort, an impressive presentation of a bastioned fortress, is just a short drive away.
-The historic structure has gathered countless intriguing and awe-inspiring stories over its 450-year history, and holds one of the best vantage points around.
-Enjoy a guided tour, or simply enjoy the surrounds, and perfect your group photo!
+The historic structure has gathered countless intriguing and awe-inspiring stories over its 450-year history and holds one of the best vantage points around.
+Enjoy a guided tour, or simply enjoy the surroundings, and perfect your group photo!
 On the opposite side of the peninsula, the majestic beauty of the partly restored Tintern Abbey is well worth exploring.
 An evocative piece of Irish monastic history, its sheer size and history will amaze you.
 There’s a coffee shop on site for a much-needed break, and the beautiful forest walking paths nearby are unspoiled and a great way to stretch the legs after last nights’ dancing, without being too strenuous.

-From here, it’s the reluctant road towards home, until your next adventure in county Wexford!
+From here, it’s the reluctant road towards home, until your next adventure in County Wexford!